mnylc/mnylc.github.io/_posts/jobs/2018-02-07-OUTREACH-ARCHIVIST-PART-TIME-BROOKLYN-PUBLIC-LIBRARY.markdown

 ### Responsibilities###

 Coordinate with Brooklyn Public Library staff and local community partners to plan and conduct six oral history and community scanning events

-•Travel with mobile digitization equipment of up to 40 pounds to and from Brooklyn Public Library branches, via public transportation and car service
+• Travel with mobile digitization equipment of up to 40 pounds to and from Brooklyn Public Library branches, via public transportation and car service

-•Serve as an advocate and promoter of the oral history/community scanning initiative to the public, BPL staff, and Friends groups
+• Serve as an advocate and promoter of the oral history/community scanning initiative to the public, BPL staff, and Friends groups

-•Connect community members with relevant information about BPL services, resources and programs •Digitize print materials (scanning and digital photography) and process images in Photoshop •Conduct and digitally record oral history interviews •Create, update, and enhance metadata for the digitized items •Conduct the archival processing, the creation of metadata and the ingest of assets into Brooklyn Public Library’s digital collection management platform
+• Connect community members with relevant information about BPL services, resources and programs

+• Digitize print materials (scanning and digital photography) and process images in Photoshop

+• Conduct and digitally record oral history interviews

+• Create, update, and enhance metadata for the digitized items

+• Conduct the archival processing, the creation of metadata and the ingest of assets into Brooklyn Public Library’s digital collection management platform

-•Conduct assessment and track feedback, statistics, and budgeting
+• Conduct assessment and track feedback, statistics, and budgeting